crodrigoquero/C4Imaging/README.md

 I you're in a rush, which happens very often in software development, and if you are an experienced coder, probably you will provide yourself a solution from your own industry.

 WorkFlows are a crucial part of the business process.
 So you have to be careful about what dependencias you are going to stabish on the company codebase.
 So you're probably going to want to partner with a company that will assure you of long-term support.
 Many small independent developers are brilliant, but they can't guarantee that.

+# About this project

+This project implements a WorkFlow system that can execute business processes of various types and purposes and is mainly based on services / background workers for Windows 10 or Linux.
+It is developed with Visual Studio 2019 using the C # programming language.
+It is expected that its final version will allow end users to fully define any business process (WorkFlow) without having to resort to the development team.

+In the current state of the project, each workflow is made up of an indeterminate number of services, which are responsible for executing each phase or state of the workflow to which they belong.
+These elements are called "Workflow nodes" in the system domain vocabulary.

+To facilitate communication between the calling application and the workflow, each workflow has its own API.
+There are other software components involved at that level, which are described in the "System Architecture" section of this document.

+An example workflow is included that categorizes images in order to illustrate its operation with a practical case.
+Over time, other workflow nodes of general utility will be added that can be reused in a multitude of workflows.

+The general purpose WorkFlow nodes created in this project can be useful by themselves, without necessarily being integrated into a WorkFlow; Not only are they interesting in a miservices / monolithic architecture, but they can also be useful on a desktop computer that has Windows 10 Home Edition installed.

 ## System Architecture